From friends and loved ones, to medical professionals, you’re getting a lot of advice thrown your way when it comes to blood sugar control.

 First, eat organic and raw whenever you can.
 The less processed a food is, the better it is for you and your health.
-Organic and raw fruits and vegetables can be eaten as frequently as you like.
+Eat as many organic and raw fruits and vegetables as you like.

 Get lots of fresh protein at every meal, and supplement every snack with a little protein, too.
 Many vegetables are chock full of protein, including spinach, kale, asparagus, broccoli, edamame, and the humble bean.
 If you’re a meat eater, look for lean cuts of beef, and organically raised chicken and turkey.

 Cut back on grains, especially processed wheat.
 If you must indulge in breads or pasta, expand your choices to whole grains like oats, buckwheat, quinoa, brown rice, and barley, to name just a few.
 Modern wheat processing has devolved to creating a product with little to no health benefit for anyone, and especially dangerous to diabetics.
 It’s not the same wheat that your grandparents ate as recently as 40 years ago.
 (More on that subject in an upcoming article.)